krisztinapapp/workout-planner/README.md

-# Log in / sign up application in React, Node.js and MongoDB
+# Workout planner web application using MERN stack

 To install the required packages: